 In order to protect the confidentiality of the tasks, all direct and indirect contacts and communication between contestants and delegation leaders are prohibited between the moment where tasks for a competition day are presented to the members of the GA and the end of the competition on the following day.
 During this period the contestants are not allowed to communicate by any means, direct or indirect, with any member of the GA or anyone who knows the tasks.
 The GA members are not allowed to communicate task-related information to anyone who may not attend GA meetings.
 The contestants, the GA members and anyone else who has had access to the tasks must obey any instructions which restrict their access to specific parts of the IOI venue.

 If a contestant violates the quarantine, the contestant can be subject to disqualification.
 If some other person associated with a national delegation violates the quarantine, then all contestants of that delegation may be subject to disqualification.

 Each contestant will receive the official English version of tasks in an envelope on each contest day.
 For those contestants who requested the translation of the tasks, an additional version of the tasks in the requested language will be provided in the same envelope with the English version.

 In addition, each contestant will have online access to the official English version of tasks and all task translations in electronic format (PDF).

-Finally, working paper and Clarification Request Forms will be on paper and provided for each contestant.
+Finally, working paper and Clarification and Assistance Request Forms will be on paper and provided for each contestant.

 In the competition room, blank paper and writing tools will be provided.
 On the competition days, contestants may not bring anything into the competition rooms, except for the following items under the proviso that they cannot transmit or store any data in electronic or printed format (other than the purpose for which they have been designed):